devtron-labs/devtron/docs/user-guide/creating-application/git-material.md

 ## 5. Multi Git:

 As we discussed, Devtron also supports multiple git repositories in a single application.
-To add multiple repositories, click on add material and repeat steps 1 to 3.
+To add multiple repositories, click on add repo and repeat steps 1 to 3.
 Repeat the process for every new git repository you add.
 Ensure that the checkout paths are unique for each.

 Note: Even if you add multiple repositories, only one image will be created based on the docker file as shown in the [docker build config](docker-build-configuration.md).

-## **Why do we need MultiGit support-**
+## **Why do we need Multi Git support-**

 Let’s look at this with an example: